 If you’d prefer a more structured approach to learning something new, look for online tutorials (for example, on how to use Adobe Photoshop) or free, short online courses through the likes of Coursera, FutureLearn and OpenLearn.

 They usually have no entry requirements and don’t require prior knowledge so you can explore any topic that sparks your curiosity in subjects such as business, computer science, law, health, psychology, media and history.
 Add any courses you complete to the ‘Education’ section of your CV – it will show that you’ve been using your time at home constructively.

 If it’s been a little while since you last looked at your CV, spend an afternoon or so adding in anything you’ve done between then and now.
 We recommend having an up-to-date ‘master CV’ that contains absolutely all of your experience and achievements.
 You can then pick and choose what makes the cut for different internship and job applications when the time comes.

 Volunteering is good for your CV, but, first and foremost, you can feel good about making a difference and helping others.
 If you aren’t currently able to volunteer in person, not all volunteering involves leaving your house.

-The NHS wants check-in and chat volunteers to provide telephone support to individuals who are at risk of loneliness as a consequence of coronavirus self-isolation.
+The NHS wants check-in and chat volunteers and Omega is looking for 'chatterbox' volunteers to provide telephone support to individuals who are at risk of loneliness, often as a consequence of coronavirus self-isolation.
 Age UK, Amnesty International, Be My Eyes, Missing Maps, The Granny Cloud, The Prince’s Trust and Zooniverse look for online volunteers all-year-round and you can search for ‘Do-it from home’ opportunities at Do-it.org.